mercadopago/devsite-docs/guides/salesforce/store-build.en.md

 - `npm install`
 - `npm run build`

-Done, you already have the cartridge code integrated into the store site.
+Done, you already have the plugin code integrated into the store site.